In This Article

 Glioblastoma, the deadliest and most common brain tumor, highly expresses wild-type EGFR in addition to EGFRvIII.
 However, wild-type EGFR antigens also exist in healthy tissue throughout the body, making them difficult to target without widespread toxicity.
 "Addressing tumor heterogeneity and antigen escape is one of the primary goals for the next generation of CAR T-cells for brain tumors," Dr. Choi says.

-Dr. Choi and Marcela V. Maus, MD, PhD, director of the Cellular Immunotherapy Program at the Mass General Cancer Center, strived to overcome the challenges of the harsh immunosuppressive local environment of tumors by developing a new cell therapy approach.
+Striving to overcome these challenges and the harsh immunosuppressive local environment of tumors spurred Dr. Choi and Marcela V. Maus, MD, PhD, director of the Cellular Immunotherapy Program at the Mass General Cancer Center, to develop a new cell therapy approach.

 CAR TEAM Antibodies: Experimental Immunotherapy for Glioblastoma